CartoDB/academy/_app/_cartojs-ground-up/03-basic-interactivity.md

 ## Modifying SQL and CartoCSS

 This is the third lesson in the course _CARTO.js from the ground up_.
 While still covering our JavaScript API in more depth, this lesson also relies on a basic understanding of the CartoCSS and SQL languages.
 We will keep it pretty simple here so you should not have trouble following along.
 If you would prefer to have a crash course before starting, check out some of the [great documentation](https://carto.com/docs/cartodb-platform/cartocss/) and [use cases](/courses/intermediate-design/) for CartoCSS.
-For SQL, you can teach yourself in the CartoDB Editor by using our first lesson in the [SQL and PostGIS in CartoDB](/courses/sql-postgis/) series.
+For SQL, you can teach yourself in the CARTO Editor by using our first lesson in the [SQL and PostGIS in CARTO](/courses/sql-postgis/) series.

 _SQL_ is a language for posing queries on your data and getting back the data that matches your query.
 For instance, if you have a database of home prices in different postal codes, one can easily find all homes within a certain price range in a specific postal code.
 SQL is an acronym for _structured querying language_.

-_CartoCSS_ is a language for altering the appearance of the CartoDB data layer on your map.
+_CartoCSS_ is a language for altering the appearance of the CARTO data layer on your map.
 It helps you make your maps beautiful.
 Look up at the layer source code above, you can see some of the simpler ways of styling data.
 It was created by [MapBox](https://www.mapbox.com), is [open source](https://github.com/mapbox/carto), and is [lots of fun](http://cartodb.github.io/torque/).
 To find out more about it, read [the documentation](https://carto.com/docs/cartodb-platform/cartocss/).

 Using the [CARTO.js library](https://carto.com/docs/cartodb-platform/cartodb-js.html), the main method to change the SQL and CartoCSS after they have been declared is `sublayer.set(sublayerDefinition)`, where `sublayerDefinition` is equivalent to one of the objects in the `sublayers` array declared in `layerSource` above.
 If you only need to change one of CartoCSS or SQL for a previously created layer, there are some convenient methods: